 If you were hit by a car while you were riding your bicycle, you may be wondering how you are going to pay your mounting medical expenses and other bills while you are physically unable to work.

 These are just a couple of reasons it is to your benefit to talk with a Weatherford bicycle accident lawyer.
-An experienced attorney may able to deal with the driver's insurance company on your behalf to negotiate fair compensation for your damages.
+An experienced attorney may be able to deal with the driver’s insurance company on your behalf to negotiate fair compensation for your damages.

-Schedule a free, no obligation legal consultation with a Weatherford bicycle accident lawyer at Anderson Cummings today.
+Schedule a free, no-obligation legal consultation with a Weatherford bicycle accident lawyer at Anderson & Cummings today.
 Our goal is to help you obtain all of the compensation you deserve, and we will not charge legal fees unless we are successful.

 Our firm has recovered millions in compensation for victims of a variety of auto accidents.
 Founding partner John Cummings is a native Texan that has been recognized as a Texas Super Lawyer® by Thomson Reuters Service every year from 2003 to the present.

 Schedule a free legal consultation today by calling (877) 920-9009.

 You may be entitled to compensation after many different types of bicycle accidents.
 Below, we have compiled a list of some of the most common accidents where bicyclists could be entitled to compensation:

 - Side-Street/Parking Lot Crashes – These occur when a car pulls out of a parking lot or a side street and hits a bicyclist who is crossing the street.